What Is Accounts Receivable?

 Written by Eddy Hood

 Sometimes accountants use unusual jargon that sounds strange in everyday speech.
-One of the most common phrases you may hear when working alongside an accountant is “accounts receivable.”
-But what is accounts receivable?
+One of the most common phrases you may hear when working alongside an accountant is accounts receivable, AR, or accts receivable.

 Accounts receivable is any money owed by customers to a company.
 In other words, it’s money that a company has a right to receive because it has provided a product or service.
 However, the company has not received the money yet.